kartik-v/yii2-context-menu/README.md

 A context menu extension for Yii framework 2.0 that allows you to add and render a context menu to any element on the page.
 A context menu is a pop up menu that one initiates on any element by right clicking the mouse in that target element.
 This widget is a wrapper for the
-[bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) which is styled for Bootstrap 3.
-The widget uses the `\yii\bootstrap\Dropdown` widget to generate a dropdown menu.
+[bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) which is styled for Bootstrap 3.x and Bootstrap 4.x.
+The widget uses  the `\yii\bootstrap\Dropdown` or `\kartik\bs4dropdown\Dropdown` widget to generate a dropdown menu.

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/context-menu) on usage of the extension.

 ## Latest Release
-The latest version of the module is v1.2.2 released.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-context-menu/blob/master/CHANGE.md) for details.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-context-menu/blob/master/CHANGE.md) for details on changes to various releases.

 ## Installation